Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Gate and Error Model

 \subsection{Gate Errors}

 We assume that each manipulation zone in the spin bus architecture and each register in the modular architecture is equipped with a micromagnet.
 Thus, single spin manipulation can be accomplished by means of electric dipole spin resonance.
 Lowering the tunnel barrier between two adjacent QDs gives rise to a nearest neighbor exchange interaction~\cite{RevModPhys.95.025003}.
-We decompose all two-qubit gates into gates which are well-tried and optimized~\cite{RevModPhys.95.025003,Mills2022,Xue2022}.
+We decompose all two-qubit gates into gates that are well-proven and optimized~\cite{RevModPhys.95.025003,Mills2022,Xue2022}.